luweizhang/ml-resources/README.md

+# Overview

-# Trying to create an index of great DL resources.
+Trying to create an index of great deeping resources.

 # Good Resources